Alaska Wildlife: America’s Greatest Wildlife Destination

 Southeast Alaska’s Inside Passage — the sheltered waterway running between the mainland and the chain of islands that forms the Alaska Panhandle — is one of the finest marine wildlife environments in the Northern Hemisphere.
 The sheltered, nutrient-rich waters support populations of humpback whales, orca (killer whales), Steller sea lions, harbor seals, Dall’s porpoise, and Minke whales, along with five species of salmon and an extraordinary richness of seabirds.

 Humpback whale bubble-net feeding is one of Southeast Alaska’s signature wildlife experiences.
-Groups of humpbacks cooperate in a behavior unique to this population and a few others in the North Pacific: they dive together, blow underwater curtains of bubbles that disoriented and concentrate schools of herring, then surge to the surface as a group with open mouths, their pink baleen plates visible as they filter thousands of fish from the water in a single coordinated lunge.
-Witnessing this from a small boat at close range is an experience that wildlife photographers and naturalists travel from around the world to see.
+Groups of humpbacks cooperate in a behavior unique to this population and a few others in the North Pacific: they dive together, blow underwater curtains of bubbles that disorient and concentrate schools of herring, then surge to the surface as a group with open mouths, their pink baleen plates visible as they filter thousands of fish from the water in a single coordinated lunge.
+Witnessing this from a small boat at close range draws wildlife photographers and naturalists from around the world.

 Sitka and Juneau are both excellent bases for whale watching in Southeast Alaska.
 Day cruises from both cities operate throughout the summer, and independent kayakers can encounter humpbacks and orca in the protected waters of Frederick Sound and Chatham Strait.
 Glacier Bay National Park, accessible by cruise ship or ferry from Juneau, provides outstanding marine mammal viewing in addition to its glacial attractions.